cs3216/cs3216.github.io/assignments/mobile/index.md

 For a complete list of Web Storage's capability, visit <http://dev.w3.org/html5/webstorage/>.

 <div class="box">
-  <strong class="milestone-counter">Milestone 10:</strong> Implement and briefly describe
+  <strong class="milestone-counter">Milestone 9:</strong> Implement and briefly describe
   the offline functionality of your application.
 Explain why the offline functionality of your application fits users' expectations.
-State if you have used Service Workers, Web Storage, or any other technology.
+State if you have used service workers, Web Storage, or any other technology.
 Explain your choice.
 Make sure that you are able to run and use the a reasonable subset of features of your application from the home screen without any internet connection.